elotl/GenAI-infra-stack/docs/install.md

 On existing cloud K8s cluster, install Luna as per cloud K8s in the [Luna docs](https://docs.elotl.co/luna/intro/).
 [Download Free trial here](https://www.elotl.co/luna-free-trial.html).

-Please see the following two sections for EKS and GKE cloud-specific information.
+Please note that running the POC on EKS requires
+Luna to be configured to allocate a larger EBS size than the default; this configuration is described in the EKS section below.
+And the EKS and GKE sections below provide instructions to optionally reduce node startup time on those platforms.

 #### EKS